-The CDHP (Consumer Directed Health Plan) is a type of medical insurance plan that offers lower monthly premiums than more traditional medical plans like PPO’s or HMO’s in exchange for a higher deductible.
+The HDHP is a type of medical insurance plan that offers lower monthly premiums than more traditional medical plans like PPO’s or HMO’s in exchange for a higher deductible.

 When are you eligible to open an HSA?